 Every year is a bit different and every climate zone is a bit different so you want to time your harvest around an impending frost and a shorter day length.
 This means paying attention to your local weather reports for frost predictions.

-Once harvested, the tomatoes may develop a deeper color while resting on your counter, but they won’t develop their sugars any further, so just be aware that they may turn red but you won’t necessarily get the same flavor.
+Once harvested, the tomatoes may develop a deeper color while resting on your counter, but they won’t develop their sugars any further, so just be aware that they may turn red but you won’t necessarily get that great homegrown flavor.

-The visual appeal of a bright red dried tomato however is much more appealing than pale pink or green tomatoes however.
-We do eat with our eyes also, so it is worth allowing the harvested tomatoes to color up before drying.
+The visual appeal of a bright red dried tomato however is much more appealing than pale pink or green tomatoes.
+We do eat with our eyes also, so it is worth allowing the late-harvested tomatoes to color up before drying.

 How to Dry Tomatoes at Home